 Building fire resilience using recycled water in Riba-Roja de Túria, Spain

-Riba-Roja de Túria is a municipality located in the National Park of Túria in Valencia (Spain) which represents one of the last remaining forestry lungs in its metropolitan area.
+Riba-Roja de Túria is a municipality located in the National Park of Túria’s River in Valencia (Spain) which represents one of the last remaining forestry ‘lungs’ in its metropolitan area.
 The Túria Park also represents a clear example of the scarce and valuable Mediterranean riparian forests associated with the River Túria.
 It is rich in terms of biodiversity with the presence of Aleppo pines and Mediterranean scrubs, as well as in terms of traditions, agricultural landscape and local culture heritage related to ancient Valencian agriculture.
 Its classification as a Natural Park has ensured the conservation of all these values within a highly populated and industrialised area.

 The area is composed of an increasing agglomeration of small cities with settlements scattered and intermixed with forested lands.
-In case of wildfire, this friction of urban settlements with (also referred as wild land) creates a potential exposure of structures and citizens that may entail tremendous consequences.
+In case of wildfire, this friction of urban settlements with forested areas (also referred as wild land) creates a potential exposure of structures and citizens that may entail tremendous consequences.
 Nowadays, these municipalities are overwhelmed by a situation consisting of a population growing remarkably in summer (during the peak of the fire season), mainly due to secondary residents, being surrounded with forests (lacking silviculture and management), with abandoned agricultural fields and with a serious lack of water.

+The Riba-Roja de Túria municipality led the GUARDIAN project, aimed to increase the Spanish municipalities’ resilience against the risk of forest fires through the implementation of green urban actions.
+The area to be protected has an extension of 35 hectares and is populated by about 15,000 inhabitants that are potentially affected by fires.
 About 80,000 m3 of annual recycled water from the urban wastewater treatment plant is available in the area that could greatly improve the ability to cope with forest fires.
-In this context, a hydraulic infrastructure for an advanced treatment of wastewater is under development, with the aim to offer a defensive tool against forest fire risk and build forest fire resilience.
-Riba-Roja de Túria is also building green firebreaks (i.e. low flammability strips of vegetation) to increase the resilience of the area against the forest fires.
+In this context, a hydraulic infrastructure for an advanced treatment of wastewater has been built.
+Its aim is to offer a defensive tool against forest fire risk and build forest fire resilience in the areas of Riba-Roja and Paterna municipalities.
+Riba-Roja de Túria is also building green firebreaks (i.e. low flammability strips of vegetation) to increase the resilience of the area against forest fires.

 Case Study Description